Norwich: William of Norwich

 The first recorded presence of Jews in Norwich is 1134.
-In 1144, the Jews of Norwich were falsely accused of ritual murder after a boy (William of Norwich) was found dead with stab wounds.
-William acquired the status of martyr and was subsequently canonised.
+In 1144, the Jews of Norwich were accused of ritual murder after a boy (William of Norwich) was found dead with stab wounds.
+William acquired the status of martyr.
 Pilgrims made offerings to a shrine at the Cathedral (largely finished by 1140) up to the 16th century, but the records suggest there were few of them.
 In 1174, Norwich was sacked by the Flemings.
 In February 1190, all the Jews of Norwich were massacred except for a few who found refuge in the castle.

 At the site of a medieval well, the bones of 17 individuals, including 11 children, were found in 2004 by workers preparing the ground for construction of a Norwich shopping centre.
 The remains were determined by forensic scientists to be most probably the remains of such murdered Jews, and a DNA expert determined that the victims were all related so that they probably came from one Ashkenazi Jewish family.
 The study of the remains featured in an episode of the BBC television documentary series History Cold Case.
 A research paper from 30 August 2022 confirmed the remains were most likely Ashkenazi Jews.
 The paper found that many of the victims had certain medical disorders most often seen in Ashkenazi communities, suggesting that a population bottleneck had occurred among Ashkenazim before the 12th century.
 This challenged traditional views among historians that the bottleneck had happened between the 14th and 16th centuries.